Sustainable Fibers and Textiles

 Stay Informed

-We encourage potential partners interested in supporting this work to contact Sarah Kelley at [email protected] or Virginia Clarke at [email protected].
+We encourage potential partners interested in supporting this work to contact Sarah Kelley or Clare Fox.

 Funders and investors are welcome to join our email list to stay informed about this work.